kpmcguire/kpmcguire.github.io/_posts/2020-01-31-bookmarks-a-lot.md

 So I patterned my branding after the old markers I remember.

 When I was kid, we had Sharpies, and Marks-a-lots.
-Sharpies were for fine print, and Marks-a-lot were for, oh, say, filling in fields of color on a poster.
+Sharpies were for fine print, and Marks-a-lot were for, oh, say, filling in giant fields of color on a poster.
 They *smelled*.
 Good?
 Bad?
 That's up to you.

 ### The Future, Kevin?